Gunshots, heavy police presence at North Carolina workplace

 WINSTON-SALEM, N.C.
-(AP) - Numerous officers have responded to a local government facility in North Carolina where witnesses have reported gunfire.
+(AP) - A police official says the situation is now “stable” after numerous officers responded to a local government facility in North Carolina where witnesses reported gunfire.

+Assistant Police Chief William Penn Jr. told reporters no other information about shooting victims will be released until a 2 p.m.
+EST news conference.

-The Winston-Salem Journal reports that over 20 police cars were at the scene of the municipal building Friday morning.
+The Winston-Salem Journal reports that more than 20 police cars were at the scene of the municipal building Friday morning.

 Herbert Martinez tells local news outlets a coworker at the site ran out and told him someone was shooting inside.
 Martinez said he stayed in his truck and heard gunshots.